 - Start with a controversial statement.
 Get the reader invested immediately.

-The average blog post in 2019 was 1236 words.
-If you find yourself going too far over that line, it may be time to start cutting.
 Keep your sentences and paragraphs short.
 Long, dense paragraphs can be intimidating.
 You don’t want your reader to open the link, see a block of text and think.
 “I don’t have time for this.”
 Shorter sentences pull the reader along and encourage a quick reading pace.
 Here are some suggestions for how to trim your sentences:

 - Avoid excessive words.
 You’re a writer.
 You like to write.
 But don’t get too caught up in creating flowery prose.
 Make sure that your writing isn’t getting in the way of the information you are conveying.

 - Check your adverbs.
 If you find adverbs paired with weaker words, use a stronger word to convey the same meaning instead.
 Is something “very important” or “critical”?
 Cutting out adverbs not only saves you a few words, but it also makes your writing stronger.